Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Staying Connected Beyond Bible College

 Graduation does not have to mark the end of these meaningful relationships.
 With intentional effort, you can stay connected even as life takes you into different cities, churches, and callings.
+The apostle Paul, writing from prison, expressed deep appreciation for his long-standing ministry partners in Philippi.

 Use digital tools to check in, share prayer requests, and encourage one another.
 Make space for reunions at conferences or ministry events.
 These friendships, rooted in Christ, are not limited by geography—they are part of a lifelong calling to grow and serve together.